facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 ### Visual Studio Code

-You would need to have the latest version of [VS Code](https://code.visualstudio.com) and VS Code [Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) installed.
+You need to have the latest version of [VS Code](https://code.visualstudio.com) and VS Code [Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) installed.

 Then add the block below to your `launch.json` file and put it inside the `.vscode` folder in your app’s root directory.